dominiczedler/Snips-Squeezebox/README.md

 In the Snips console or manually in the file `/var/lib/snips/skills/Snips-Wecker/config.ini` you can change some parameters that influence the behaviour of the alarm clock app:

+## VI.
+Coming soon

+- Append podcasts to your queue
+- Play podcasts on a specific device
+- Use any squeezebox player